Project Support Grants

 Every applicant must submit support materials appropriate to the proposal.
 Support materials provide evidence that builds a strong case for an application and addresses the evaluation criteria.
 Please upload all support materials as PDFs.
 Here are some examples of support materials that you can upload:

-- Letters of intent signed by artists who are featured in the FY24–25 season
+• Letters of intent signed by artists who will be featured in the FY25–26 season

 Every applicant must submit work samples appropriate to the proposal.
 The purpose of a work sample is to provide evidence of artistic value, which is an important evaluation criterion for the category.
 A good work sample will represent the artist(s) involved in the programming that the application narrative describes and help the panelists who will evaluate your application to understand the level of artistry that you anticipate.